 Fortunately Tara’s story does not end there.
 She gets into Brigham Young University, graduates with honours and eventually completes an MPhil and PhD at Cambridge University, England.
 It is a struggle for her to establish her own perspective, even a sense of reality, in light of shifting family loyalties and rigid demands.
 But eventually she succeeds in breaking the attempt by her father to ‘colonise’ her mind.

 On rare occasions I have had a sense that God was speaking to me.
 My experience is of a gentle guidance and never coercive—nothing like the assumed authority in Tara’s story.
 Even with such qualifications, I allow for the possibility that I could be wrong.
 This is healthy.
-At no point in my experience does God remove the ability for an adult to choose.

 Hyperspirituality